cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ### Setting a Load-Balancer for the Management Service [TODO: add a short explanation or a link to a page explaining how to setup the system when a load balancer is used such that the agents will know how to access it (if at all needed)]

+**Note** Although the load-balancer is not provided by Cloudify, this is an example of HAProxy as a load-balancer.

 The Cloudify setup requires a load-balancer to direct the traffic across the Cloudify Management service cluster nodes.
 Any load-balancer can be used provided that the following are supported:
 1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round Robin or any other load sharing policy:
    * Port 443 - REST API & UI.
    * Port 53333 - Agents to Manager communication.
    * **Note** Port 80 is not mentioned and should not be load balanced because the recommended approach is to use SSL.
 1. **session stickiness** must be kept.

-An example configuration for a HAProxy load-balancer: [TODO: Should we use this configuration or Trammels]
+An example configuration for a HAProxy load-balancer:

 ```cfg
 global